Canvas Start of the Semester Instructor Checklist

 Create or Import your Content

-You have multiple ways to build your class
+Multiple ways to begin to build your class

 - Assignments, Discussion Boards, Announcements, and Tests/Surveys/Pools work best for this.
 Refer to Copying into Canvas from Blackboard or Canvas.